Reprinted with the permission of BC Assessment:

 The Property Assessment Review Panels, independent of BC Assessment, are appointed annually by the Ministry of Municipal Affairs and Housing, and typically meet between February 1 and March 15 to hear formal complaints.

-"It is important to understand that increases in property assessments do not automatically translate into a corresponding increase in property taxes," explains Krantz.
-"How your assessment changes relative to the average change in your community is what may affect your property taxes."
+"It is important to understand that changes in property assessments do not automatically translate into a corresponding change in property taxes," explains Krantz.
+"As noted on your Assessment Notice, how your assessment changes relative to the average change in your community is what may affect your property taxes."

 Jarret Krantz, Deputy Assessor, BC Assessment